SchoemanClaudia/D20Bingo/README.md

 ![Bingo Grid Horizontal](assets/images/horizontal.webp)  ![Bingo Grid Vertical](assets/images/vertical.webp)  ![Bingo Grid Diagonal](assets/images/diagonal.webp)

-__Message Panel__
+__Bingo Button & Message Panel__
-  - These are prompts displayed during game play to give feedback:
+  - The message panel reserves space for prompts displayed during gameplay to give feedback:
-    - Bingo won
+    - Bingo won: 'You beat the clock and won!
+The roll of the D20 was in your favour'
-    - No bingo yet
+    - No bingo: 'Oops!
+No bingo just yet'
-    - Time is up
+    - Time up: 'Your time ran out!
+Better luck on the next roll'
     - Saving Throw (+10 seconds to countdown)
     - Death Throw (-10 seconds from countdown)
+  - Messages are activated with special rolls and on click of 'Bingo!' button
-  - If the messages are prompted during game play, they disappear with next dice roll to keep game flowing
+  - If the messages are prompted during gameplay, they disappear with next dice roll to keep game flowing

 ![Bingo Message](assets/images/msg-bingo.webp) ![No win Message](assets/images/msg-nobingo.webp) ![Time Up Message](assets/images/msg-timeup.webp) ![Saving Throw Message](assets/images/msg-saving.webp) ![Death Throw Message](assets/images/msg-death.webp)